mentembyunsw/topics/8985caaedb1b/content.md

 'Orality' comes from what north American historian Walter Ong has called traditional ‘oral’ cultures.
 'Oral' cultures are those that communicate without the printed word.
 In other words, speaking, listening and telling stories form the primary means of sharing knowledge.

 **Words that are meant to be spoken**

 ‘Orality’ is a concept that describes words that are written to be spoken, and hence words that are written to be heard, listened to and remembered.

 **Auditory conditions**

 'Orality' is connected to the auditory conditions of your audience: what, and how, they hear.

-# Be heard easily and remembered readily.
+# Be heard easily and remembered readily

 But the history of orality does not just remain in the past.
 Understanding the ways that people communicated before print is crucial to the choices you make when writing your own presentations.